 - Max out your retirement accounts every year to take full advantage of tax-deferred growth.

-- Consider working with a financial advisor to obtain professional advice and investment management that is aligned to your financial interest and goals.
+- Consider working with a financial professional to obtain expert advice and investment management that is aligned to your financial interest and goals.

 This last point is all the more important if you plan to take your finances to the next level.
 Investment strategy and wealth management can get complex as holdings grow and assets build.
 Getting good advice that fits your existing financial plan and points you toward your goals is key.